-IDC expects DX spending to steadily expand throughout the 2017-2022 forecast period, achieving a five-year compound annual growth rate (CAGR) of just over 15 precent.
+IDC expects digital transformation spending to steadily expand throughout the 2017-2022 forecast period, achieving a five-year compound annual growth rate (CAGR) of just over 15 precent.

 Europe is the third largest geography for DX spending, after the United States and China.
 Four industries will be responsible for nearly 44% of the $256 billion in European DX spending in 2019.
 Those are discrete manufacturing ($39 billion), process manufacturing ($25 billion), retail ($26 billion), and utilities ($23 billion).

 - Manufacturing.
 For European manufacturers, the top DX spending priority is smart manufacturing.
 IDC expects the industry to invest more than $27.6 billion in smart manufacturing next year.
 Additionally, IDC expects significant investments in digital innovation and digital supply chain optimization.